You have to submit the following documents (max size of 4 MB per document)

 - a completed, signed and dated information sheet for extension;

-- proof of scholarship OR legalised proof of sponsorship (annex 32) OR proof of solvency (blocked university account)
+- proof of scholarship OR proof of solvency (blocked university account) OR a legalized proof of sponsorship (Annex 32).

 - proof of valid public or private health insurance for Belgium.
 A recent certificate of insurance (verklaring van lidmaatschap) in case of a Belgian health insurance provider.

 - a colour copy of your current residence card

 - For Bachelor and Master students only: the transcript of records document (= official study results).
 You have to request the transcript of records at your faculty or departmental student administration.
 Document has to be signed and stamped.
 Observation: In case you have missed exams (e.g. sickness, etc.) you have to add proof thereof (such as sickness note, etc.) and/or give a clear statement of the reasons why you missed them.

 Scan each document (not each page) as a .pdf and give each document the correct name.
 If it is a scan of your passport, name it “passport”.
 Do the same with the other items, such as study certificate, info sheet, etc. For the proof of financial means, name the document: scholarship, annex 32, proof of solvency or proof of financial means, whichever is correct for the item that you upload.